 More and more our access to secondary sources exists through commercial providers like Lexis, Westlaw and Bloomberg.
 So it is important to understand the advantages and disadvantages of using secondary sources online.
 While it is certainly true that commercial providers offer access to many secondary sources that the libraries no longer maintain in print, one must remember that the documents retrieved from online secondary sources are among the most expensive available, so be wary of costs when accessing secondary sources through Lexis and Westlaw.

 Also, when using secondary sources online, remember to take advantage of finding tools like keyword indexes, and tables of contents.
-For more on these techniques, see the Locating Information in Print Secondary Sources video in the Instructional Videos section of this page.
-Many online secondary sources do not have keyword indexes, but all have some form of table of contents.
+For more information on using tables of contents and indexes to locate information in secondary sources watch this instructional video.
+Note that many online secondary sources do not have keyword indexes, but all have some form of table of contents.

 Finally, be aware that treatises are available in either Lexis or Westlaw but not in both.
 If you are trying to search a specific treatise online, you will have to know who the publisher or provider is to access it.
 This is one of the reasons why the library catalog can be so valuable.
 It lists all the treatises and points you to all the places that they are available.

-For more on specific techniques for searching secondary sources in commercial databases, see the Using Secondary Sources Online video in the Instructional Videos section of this page.
+For more on specific techniques for searching secondary sources in commercial databases, watch this instructional video.

 Law journal articles often provide helpful references to cases, statutes, and other authorities on a subject matter.
 For that reason, an on-point law journal article can often prove to be a legal research homerun.
 There a number of different ways to search for law journal articles.
 If you do not have access to law journal articles through a commercial provider like Lexis or Westlaw, two of the best sources for locating law journal articles are HeinOnline and LegalTrac.

-For more information on using LegalTrac and HeinOnline to search for law journal articles, see Using LegalTrac and HeinOnline to Search for Law Journal Articles video available in the Instructional Videos section of this page.
+For more information on using LegalTrac and HeinOnline to search for law journal articles, watch this brief instructional video.